Barbary sheep: Natural range

-Barbary sheep are endemic to regions of Northern Africa primarily surrounding the barren center of the Sahara Desert.
+Barbary sheep are endemic to regions of Northern Africa primarily surrounding the barren center of the Sahara.
 Countries and territories where aoudad may be found include Algeria, Chad (north), Egypt, Libya, Mali (north), Mauritania, Morocco, Niger, Tunisia and Western Sahara.
 West of the Nile, they can be found in Sudan; east of the Nile, in the Red Sea Hills.
 The now-extinct Ancient Egyptian corkscrew-horned sheep (Ovis longipes palaeoaegyptiacus) was also thought to be a subspecies of wild barbary sheep.

 Populations within its native range have been decreasing due to hunting, legal and otherwise, and destruction of habitat.